hashbang/userdb/DESIGN.md

 This design leans strongly towards consistency of the data, enforced as much as possible at the database level.

-Part of this appears in the user of foreign keys, range or value constraints, preventing applications from inserting (or modifying) data that violates those constraints.
+Part of this appears in the use of foreign keys, and range or value constraints, preventing applications from inserting (or modifying) data that violates those constraints.